 When you purchase a quality inflatable, it will be designed to last for years to come, to install flawlessly every time, and to hold up well through many inflations, deflations and shipments.
 That is why quality inflatables all have certain things in common.

 Construction & Design

 Look for at least double-stitched seams at least at the pressure points.
-Sometimes welding might recommended.
+Sometimes welding might be recommended.
 Also ask questions about the specifics of the anchoring principles.
-Nothing ruins a promotion more quickly than an inflatable that tries to “fly away” in the middle of all the action.
+Nothing ruins a promotion more instantly than an inflatable that tries to “fly away” in the middle of all the action.
 Apart from an inflatable tearing apart …